maxitect/blog/public/posts/from-patterns-to-production-developer-workshops-on-building-multi-agent-ai-systems-with-langgraph.md

 This helped participants understand when parallelisation makes sense: independent tasks with no shared dependencies.
 Each testing domain could work from the same codebase without overlapping.

-## Business automation: the supervisor CEO

-The supervisor pattern triggered the most interesting discussions.
-One participant suggested this workflow could be set up to run an entire business - the supervisor acting as CEO, coordinating department-specific agents.
-When combined with real-world integrations through [Model Context Protocol (MCP)](https://www.anthropic.com/news/model-context-protocol), agents could handle actual administrative tasks, reporting, customer acquisitions and client relations.

-Then I mentioned Anthropic's [Project Vend](https://www.anthropic.com/research/project-vend-1) experiment.
-"Claudius" (an agent running on Claude Sonnet 3.7) was tasked with running a simple vending machine business.
-The AI hallucinated conversations, experienced what researchers described as "identity crises," and at one point claimed it would deliver products in person wearing a blue blazer and red tie.
-Anthropic's blunt assessment: "If Anthropic were deciding today to expand into the in-office vending market, we would not hire Claudius."

-This sobered the business automation enthusiasm, but pointed toward a practical path: providing human oversight at critical points in the process to ensure teh AI outputs are in line with the business model.
-What is needed are human-in-the-loop approval gates for those critical decisions, presenting exactly all the information for approval or if not, a process by which changes can be requested.
-[LangGraph has a built-in human-in-the-loop tool](https://langchain-ai.github.io/langgraph/concepts/human_in_the_loop/) that enables exactly that.

 ## Hyperparametric heaven: the evaluator-optimiser for neural networks

 The evaluator-optimiser pattern proved particularly compelling for participants fresh from [MLX](https://ml.institute/), where they'd spent weeks wrestling with hyperparameter optimisation for neural networks and language models.
 One team immediately saw how this could automate the tedious trial-and-error of training: